 First let’s address the three letter concept.

 I was hard pressed to name files with only 8 letters and be able to recall or search my computer for any particular file.
-I came up with three letter ID’s.
-Two letters just weren’t quite enough to ID the intent of the file.
+For this reason, I came up with three letter ID’s.
+Two letters (AB) just weren’t quite enough to ID the intent of the file.
 Also, 26×26 is only 676 letter combinations available.
-With three letters, 26x26x26, there are 17,576 combinations available to me.
-I try to use consonants.
-No vowels if I can help it.
+With three letters (ABC), 26x26x26, there are 17,576 combinations available to me.
+I try to use consonants, no vowels if I can help it.
 This way the 3 letter combination is less likely to be in a lot of words when I go to do a search.
-Example: “TSP”.
-There are not to many words that would use those 3 letters in them, making the search for “TSP” more relevant.
-If you add in numbers, that ups the combinations to 36x36x36 which equals 46,656.
-If you can’t find 3 letters to use, that sounds like it applies, I wonder.
+Example: “TSP” (Turlock Step n Pards).
+There are not to many words that would use those 3 letters in them, making the search for “TSP” more relevant and efficient.
+If you add in numbers, that ups the number to 36x36x36 which equals 46,656 combinations.
+If you can’t find 3 letter combo that sounds like it would apply, I would wonder.

 Who, When, Where, What & Why